yuygfgg/vapoursynth-classic/doc/installation.rst

    * `Python 3.9.x <http://www.python.org/>`_ or Python 3.8.x -- 32 or 64 bit embeddable version

-Simply decompress the `portable VapourSynth archive <https://github.com/vapoursynth/vapoursynth/releases>`_ into the Python dir and overwrite all existing files.Run ``vs-detect-python.bat`` to configure it for the current Python version.
+Simply decompress the `portable VapourSynth archive <https://github.com/vapoursynth/vapoursynth/releases>`_ into the Python dir and overwrite all existing files.
 Done.

 You can also use the VapourSynth Editor by decompressing it into the same directory.